Mathematics Placement Test

 Please contact Mr. Mazzocchetti at 202-885-3124 or email@example.com in the Department of Mathematics and Statistics if there are additional questions about this test.

-Click here if you are ready to receive final instructions to take the test.
+Please visit the following link at myau when ready to receive final instructions to take the test: